(I may earn a small commission on the products linked to in this post.)

 It was a cozy 2 bedroom apartment with carpeting throughout.
 It had air conditioning and heating.
 During my first year living in that apartment, my allergies became worse.

-I realized quickly that the vents in the HVAC were weak and weren’t capturing any dust.
+I realized quickly that the filter in the HVAC were weak and weren’t capturing any dust.
 The carpets were filthy and hadn’t been shampooed or vacuumed in ages.

 I began problem-solving and looked for options to improve the air quality and moisture in my room.
-I learned quickly that houseplants can absorb toxins in the air and provide moisture to dry air.
+I learned quickly that houseplants can absorb toxins in the air and release valuable moisture into the air.

 Not long after this experience I was tested for allergies and discovered I was allergic to many things, especially dust mites.
 I learned it was important to maintain a very clean house, free from dust, pet dander, pollen, and chemicals.